1

 Malaysia’s Renewable Energy Roadmap primarily focuses on solar and hydropower development.
 However, it includes key actions for wind energy research, like feasibility studies for onshore and offshore wind.

 These initiatives are setting the stage for smaller-scale grid and non-grid-connected wind projects in Malaysia scattered across the country in select regions.
-As the country pushes towards its 2025 and 2035 renewable energy targets, wind energy will play a small yet critical role in achieving these goals.
+As the country pushes towards its 2025 and 2035 renewable energy targets, wind power in Malaysia will play a small yet critical role in achieving these goals.

 by Eric Koons